bgoya/telco-churn-prediction/README.md

 The notebook was developed in **Google Colab**.

 1. Clone the repository.
-2. Open `notebooks/telco_churn_prediction.ipynb` in Google Colab or Jupyter Notebook.
+2. Open `telco_churn_prediction.ipynb` in Google Colab or Jupyter Notebook.
 3. Obtain the Telco Customer Churn dataset separately.
 4. Upload or mount the dataset in the notebook.
 5. Run the notebook cells sequentially.